gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 Quickstart
 ==========

-The installer must be run from root account.
+The installer must be run as user root.
 It will switch accounts as needed.

+The installer works in two steps.
+On first invocation it downloads a Gawati configuration template with our default settings.
+On second installation the installation is executed according to the settings in this confiugration file.

 Running the installer twice will complete our default installation, assuming you will access your server with the URL *https://my.gawati.org*.
 You will have to make sure that *my.gawati.org* resolves to your server IP locally.

 If that's all you need, you may finish reading here.
+Below you find more information for customising common configuration items and the key information of what is going to be installed.

 Common customisations
 =====================